 Potential Pool Landscaping Issues

 You’ll want to investigate your soil and landscape to make sure an in-ground pool can be built on your property.
 Soil that is too sandy or too rocky might make construction more difficult.
 The same goes for property that has a slope or a high water table, so make sure you know what you’re working with.
 If it’s not possible to move soil and build an in-ground pool, it still may be possible to build a rectangular, sophisticated above ground pool, depending on the landscape.

 Be sure to research your local building and zoning laws before starting the pool landscaping process.
-For instance, some municipalities require a fence around the pool, which can also help as a pool safety measure.
+Some municipalities require a fence around the pool, which can also help as a pool safety measure.
 You’ll also want to make sure you know if your in-ground pool will interrupt any underground gas or electrical lines, as you’ll probably have to choose a different location or have them rewired.
 Your homeowner’s insurance can also be influenced by having a pool, so be sure to talk to your insurance company to discuss any potential changes.

 The Shape and Style of Your Pool

 Make sure you know what the pool’s purpose is going to be.
-For instance, if you plan on installing a pool for fitness and want to swim long laps, your setup is going to look much different than a pool intended for pool parties and entertaining.
-Have the dimensions of your future pool and deck written down to show your contractor, so they can give you a reliable estimate.
+For instance, if you plan to install a pool for fitness and want to swim long laps, your setup will look much different than a pool intended for pool parties and entertaining.
+Have the dimensions of your future pool and deck written down to show your contractor so they can give you a reliable estimate.

 It’s also crucial to make sure your pool architecture matches the style, shape and aesthetic of your home and landscape.
-Pool contractors can design a pool in a lot of different shapes and styles, so try to get as specific as possible when describing your unique vision.
+Pool contractors can design a pool in a lot of different shapes and styles, so try to get as specific as possible when describing your vision.
 While artsy mosaic or glass tile might look good in a chic city environment, a stone material could look better if you’re building your pool in a natural setting.